 1. Decide To Do It.
 Almost every viable nonprofit organization holds a vision of a world-class program they would like to create.
-Few follow through to create it.
+Unfortunately, few follow through to create it.
 Your first step is your firm decision to create one.

 4. Add Research.
 Check out the experts in your field.
 Where have there been breakthroughs?
 What are the most critical elements of achieving success for your customers?
 For example, the big breakthrough for SIDS came with teaching parents to place their infants on their backs to sleep.
 If you develop a world-class program for infants, you will build on this and other new knowledge.